TristanvanLeeuwen/IP_and_Im_Lectures/discrete_ip_regularization.md

 ````
 ## Regularisation

-To stabilise the problem we can modify the pseudo inverse in several ways to avoid dividing by small singular values.
+To stabilize the problem we can modify the pseudo inverse in several ways to avoid dividing by small singular values.
 One option is to simply ignore small singular values and choose a cut-off value and define the solution as

 ```{math}
 :label: regK